For Pool Construction

 - No pool or associated underground, private drainage / utilities can be located within a utility easement, unless otherwise permitted by all franchise utility companies.

-- All pool equipment must maintain a three (3)-foot clear area between the property line and the equipment.
+- All pool equipment should maintain a three (3)-foot clear area between the property line and the equipment.
+If 3’ clearance cannot be met, there must be a gate on both sides of the house.

 - The water surface of a pool does not count toward the total impervious surface allowance on a lot.